vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 A more important criteria is where the object on one or both sides of the relationship could be any object.

-A data source (``meta:source`` node) can observe or provide data on various objects (such as a hash or an FQDN).
+- A data source (``meta:source`` node) can observe or provide data on various objects (such as a hash or an FQDN).
   Creating a relationship form to represent each possible combination of ``meta:source`` node and object complicates the data model.
 This "one-to-many" relationship can be represented more efficiently with a ``seen`` light edge.

-Similarly, a variety of objects (articles / ``media:news`` nodes, presenatations / ``ou:presentation`` nodes, files /
+- Similarly, a variety of objects (articles / ``media:news`` nodes, presenatations / ``ou:presentation`` nodes,
-``file:bytes`` nodes, etc.) may contain references to a range of objects of interest, from indicators to people to events.
-This "many-to-many" relationsiph can be represented more efficiently with a ``refs`` (references) light edge.
+  files / ``file:bytes`` nodes, etc.) may contain references to a range of objects of interest, from indicators to people to events.
+This "many-to-many" relationship can be represented more efficiently with a ``refs`` (references) light edge.

 See :ref:`data-light-edge` for additional discussion.

+.. _design-tags:

 Tags
 ----